Monday, March 27, 2017 to Thursday, March 30, 2017

 This course is specially designed for general and sub-specialized radiologists who are working these non-traditional schedules, including rotating after hours shift work, have dedicated evening and overnight radiology shifts, and take call on weekends.
 Radiologists on call after hours are often required to interpret studies in areas which are different from their weekday routine.
 This program will review commonly seen disorders in all the key areas of the body to assist you the next time you are covering a shift outside of your comfort zone.

 The discussion will focus on pitfalls you want to avoid and how to search for subtle findings.
-Over four days, faculty will provide participants with practical information to enhance their image acquisition and interpretation skills and identify the best modality for a given clinical presentation.
+Over four days, faculty will provide participants with practical information to enhance image acquisition and interpretation skills and identify the best modality for a given clinical presentation.
 Selected topics within neuroradiology, head and neck imaging, abdominal imaging, musculoskeletal radiology, chest and pediatric radiology will be covered.
 Daily case conferences and opportunity to earn SAM credits are included.

 If you wish to receive a brochure in the mail, please Join our Mailing List.